chaoge525/soafee_demo/documentation/builds.rst

 Build modifier config files specify additional sources and parameter customisations relevant to a particular image feature.

-There are currently two build modifier YAML files:
+These are the current build modifier YAML files:

 * ``tests.yml``